opendocsg/slw-judgments-backfill/2004_SGCA_42/report.md

 37     Thus, the approach taken in _Bumi_ can have no application to the present action which came very much within the traditional mould of a claim in negligence where direct property damage was caused.
 The only question was whether the owner of the _Sunrise Crane_ had fulfilled its duty of care by merely engaging Pink Energy to remove the cargo and telling Pink Energy of the nature of the cargo.
 For the reasons given in [29] and [30] above, we did not think so.

-38     While it is true that in _Mohd bin Sapri v Soil-Build (Pte) Ltd_ [1996] 2 SLR 505 (“ _Soil-Build_ ”), a personal injury case, this court adopted the threefold test propounded in _Caparo_ , a case involving economic loss, it should not therefore follow that both types of cases stood exactly on the same footing.
+38     While it is true that in _Mohd bin Sapri v Soil-Build (Pte) Ltd_ <span class="citation">[1996] 2 SLR 505</span> (“ _Soil-Build_ ”), a personal injury case, this court adopted the threefold test propounded in _Caparo_ , a case involving economic loss, it should not therefore follow that both types of cases stood exactly on the same footing.
 While the applicable test may be the same, the question whether in a given situation a duty of care arises, and the scope of the duty, must necessarily depend on all the circumstances.
 Here, again, we would reiterate what Lord Roskill said in _Caparo_ quoted in [26] above.

 39     In _Soil-Build_ , this court held that the owner and main contractor were not liable to a worker of a sub-contractor who was injured in the course of work.
 There was nothing inherently dangerous in what the worker was to do.
 The injured worker fell from a height because of an unsafe method of work which he and his fellow workers had adopted.